How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 Especially if you’re a co-worship leader.

-lead-worship2Lead with the authority that has been given to you.
+Lead with the authority that has been given to you.

-Yes, there is a spiritual weight to the platform, which includes the responsibility we have to lead people to Jesus, but lead confidently knowing you’ve been given the platform and entrusted by your pastors.
+Yes, there is a spiritual weight to the platform, which includes the responsibility we have to lead people to Jesus but lead confidently knowing you’ve been given the platform and entrusted by your pastors.

 They need to be led.

-(just don’t overdo it.)
+(Just don’t overdo it!)

-A good worship leader knows the balance between worshiping God himself and leading others into worship.
+A good worship leader knows the balance between worshipping God himself and leading others into worship.

 Remember you are there to support the pastor and follow his leading.
 This means during a worship service, be aware of what’s happening around you.

-Don’t close your eyes for too long.
+Don’t close your eyes for too long 👀

 A good worship team is an integral part of the local church.
 Ensure your team stays connected in serving through the body.
 Avoid cliques and the appearance of loftiness by keeping them engaged in serving through the body.